dbrownidau/constitution/WIP-Constitution.md

 12. Extraordinary General Meeting
 ---------------------------------
 12.1.
-An extraordinary general meeting can be called by majority vote of at least half of the committee
+An extraordinary general meeting can be called by the result of a vote.

 12.2.
 The quroum shall be the same as in provision 11.2.